suryakchoudhary/EOS/CLASS/Commands.md

 - file * : Shows the detail of file such as binary file of what.

+- mv filename directoryname : To move file to a perticular directory when your pwd is where the file is present.

+# Command For Making Static Library

+- gcc -c filename. -o filenamre.o : To create object file(.o file).

+- ar rcs lib_name.a filename1.o filename2.o OR ar -cr lib_name.a filename1.o filename2.o

 # Git Commands

+- git config --global user.name "user_name"

+- git config --global user.name "user_name"

 - git branch branch_name